-Estate Planning includes Wills, Revocable Living Trusts, Special (or Supplemental) Needs Trusts, Durable Powers of Attorney, Advanced Healthcare Directives, Do Not Resuscitate Instructions, and arrangements to keep your estate out of Probate Court for the benefit of your loved ones.
+Estate Planning includes a Will, Revocable Living Trust, Special Needs Trust, Durable Power of Attorney, Advanced Healthcare Directive, Do Not Resuscitate Instructions, Transfer On Death Deed, and other arrangements to avoid Probate Court for the benefit of your loved ones.
 Probate is a court procedure to distribute the estate of an individual who has passed on.
 Depending on the level of estate planning provided, probate may avoided entirely.
-The Ross-Jones Law Office estate planning and probate attorney, Elizabeth Ross-Jones, is now accepting clients from Oklahoma City, Edmond OK, and Central Oklahoma.

 Last Will and Testament